Intopia/html-email-accessibility-tester/README.md

 The `test-files/` and `landmark-test-files/` folders contain small, single-purpose HTML files, each one built to trigger exactly one pass or fail state.
 Useful for demoing the tool, or for verifying a change hasn't broken a specific test.

+## Working with .eml files

+This tool tests HTML markup, it doesn't currently understand `.eml` files (the raw email format some clients export).
+If you've been sent a `.eml` file, convert it to HTML first using an online converter such as [freeconvert.com's EML to HTML tool](https://www.freeconvert.com/eml-to-html/), then paste or upload the resulting HTML here.

+**Worth knowing:** unlike this tool, an online converter is a third-party service, the file is uploaded to their server, not processed locally.
+If the email contains confidential or client-sensitive content, keep that in mind before choosing a converter.

 ## Tech

 Vanilla HTML, CSS and JavaScript.
 No frameworks, no dependencies, no build tooling.